-Under Avery's watch, 40 players have earned All-League accolades, including four Goalkeeper of the Year honorees (Ryan Schwarz: 2007, 2009; Zobeck: 2011, 2012) and one Defensive Player of the Year (Antonijevic, 2011).
-He has also seen five players go on to play professional soccer, including most recently Zev Taublieb, who inked a deal with Sacramento Republic FC of the USL.
+Under Avery's watch, 40 players have earned All-League accolades, including five Goalkeeper of the Year honorees (Ryan Schwarz: 2007, 2009; Zobeck: 2011, 2012; Campbell, 2015) and one Defensive Player of the Year (Antonijevic, 2011).
+He has also seen seven players go on to play professional soccer, including most recently Nico Campbell with the Tampa Bay Rowdies of the United Soccer League.

 Avery guided the Crusaders to a berth in the Horizon League semifinals in 2012, the third time in a four-season span Valpo advanced that far in the league postseason.
 Along the way, the Crusaders matched the program record for most consecutive games without a loss, as Valpo went undefeated in six consecutive games in October, four of which were Horizon League contests.
 Four Crusaders earned postseason honors from the Horizon League, highlighted by the repeat selection of Zobeck as Goalkeeper of the Year.

 Following the season, Zobeck was drafted in the MLS Supplemental Draft by FC Dallas, the second straight season Valpo had a selection in the league's supplemental draft.
 He then became the first Crusader alum in program history to sign an MLS contract, inking a deal with FC Dallas.
-Meanwhile, Antonijevic signed a professional deal in the U.S. as well, joining the Fort Lauderdale Strikers of the NASL.
+Meanwhile, Antonijevic signed a professional deal in the United States as well, joining the Fort Lauderdale Strikers of the NASL.

-2011 saw Avery lead the Crusaders as they captured Valpo's first Horizon League title in any team sport, finishing the league slate with a 5-1-2 record and earning the right to host the Horizon League Championship.
+The 2011 season saw Avery lead the Crusaders as they captured Valpo's first Horizon League regular season title in any team sport, finishing the league slate with a 5-1-2 record and earning the right to host the Horizon League Championship.
 Avery, who guided Valpo to a 9-6-5 overall record in 2011, was named the league's Coach of the Year while coaching the Horizon League Defensive Player of the Year (Antonijevic) and Goalkeeper of the Year (Zobeck), as well as five other All-League honorees.

 Avery arrived at Valpo from the University of Louisville, where he was the top assistant under head coach Ken Lolla in 2006.
 While with the Cardinals, he helped the program to its first Big East Conference Tournament berth.
 He also served as the program’s recruiting coordinator.

 Before heading to Louisville, Avery was an assistant for six seasons at the University of Notre Dame, where the Fighting Irish won a pair of Big East titles in 2003 and 2004.
 Notre Dame made five straight NCAA Tournament appearances, including two trips to the Sweet 16.
 Avery helped recruit and coach 11 All-America selections, four M.A.
-C. Hermann Trophy semifinalists, and the 2006 NCAA Division I Hermann Award winner, Joe Lapira.
+C. Hermann Trophy semifinalists and the 2006 NCAA Division I Hermann Award winner, Joe Lapira.

 Prior to his stint at Notre Dame, Avery spent three seasons as the director of soccer at Cal State University, San Bernardino.
 While there, he served as the head coach of both the men’s and women’s varsity teams.

 Avery began his head coaching career at Bethel College [Ind.], where he guided the program for three seasons.
 He led the men’s team through a rebuilding process, finishing with a 43-20-6 record, including an 18-4-2 mark in 1996.
-He was named the Mid Central Conference Coach of the Year and NCCAA Regional Coach of the Year in both 1995 and 1996, and in his final season with the Pilots, 1996, he led the men to a #1 national ranking in the NCCAA poll as well as a #11 ranking in the NAIA poll, both firsts for the program.
+He was named the Mid Central Conference Coach of the Year and NCCAA Regional Coach of the Year in both 1995 and 1996, and in his final season with the Pilots, 1996, he led the men to a No. 1 national ranking in the NCCAA poll as well as a No. 11 ranking in the NAIA poll, both firsts for the program.
 In addition, he guided the women’s squad in 1996, its inaugural season.

 He received his degree in physical education in 1990 from Westmont and went on to play professionally both in the United States and abroad, enjoying stints with Real Santa Barbara, Askims IK (Sweden), and serving as a player-coach with the Indiana Invaders.
 Avery received his master’s degree in kinesiology from Midwestern State in 1994.